Protect Your Beloved Pet’s Health With Excellent Dental Care

 Why is My Cat or Dog’s Oral Care So Important?

 At home care, pet dental health care may include routine brushing, water additives, dental treats and/or dental diets routinely.
 The Veterinary Oral Health Council (VOHC) is a good research for the selection of dental hygiene products for at home care.
 Each product awarded a seal of approval has been extensively tested and has been proven to minimize the progression of dental disease.
-Veterinary level care includes routine examinations (1-2 times annually) and routine COHATs based off your pet’s individual needs.
+Veterinary level care includes routine examinations (1-2 times annually) and routine COHATs (Comprehensive Oral Health Assessments and Treatments), commonly called "dentals", based off your pet’s individual needs.

 The Steps of Your Pet’s Oral Care Exam

-Screen: Your pet will be evaluated both through physical examination and blood work to determine it is a good candidate for general anesthesia.
+Screen: Your pet will be evaluated both through physical examination and blood work to determine they are a good candidate for general anesthesia.
 Your veterinarian will assess your pet’s overall health and possibly any breed concerns as it relates to anesthesia.
 The blood work will further assess vital organ function.
-If your pet passes the initial screens, it may be eligible for a COHAT.
+If your pet passes the initial screens, they may be eligible for a COHAT.

 Pre-medication: Once the initial screens are completed, your pet will be administered a pre-medication.
 This medication is geared towards relaxing your patient and jump start pain control.
 It often leads to a smoother anesthetic experience.
 Once your pet is relaxed, an intravenous catheter will be placed.
 This will allow direct access to your pet’s circulatory system.
 It will allow for additional drugs to be administered as well as fluid administration.
 Intravenous (IV) fluids are administered to help with hydration and blood pressure while under general anesthesia.